gyyang/multitask/README.md

     train.train(model_dir='debug', hp={'learning_rate': 0.001}, ruleset='mante')

-These lines will train a default network for the Mante task, and store the results in your_working_directory/debug/
+These lines will train a default network for the Mante task, and store the results in your_working_directory/debug/.

 ## Get started with some simple analyses
 After training (you can interrupt at any time), you can visualize the neural activity using

-    import standard_analysis
+    from analysis import standard_analysis
     model_dir = 'debug'
     rule = 'contextdm1'
     standard_analysis.easy_activity_plot(model_dir, rule)